polyaxon/polyaxon/site/docs/setup/platform/index.md

 Both deployments share some [common Helm options](/docs/setup/platform/common-reference/).

-This guide is reference with commands to deploy, upgrade, and teardown a cluster.
+This guide is a reference with commands to deploy, upgrade, and teardown a cluster.

 Please consider reading the other configuration sections to have a deeper knowledge about how to configure and customize Polyaxon to your need.